Hcran18/my_portfolio/README.md

-This is my portfolio made using React CLI
+This is my creative project made using React CLI